tailwindlabs/tailwindcss-custom-forms/README.md

     ```bash
     # Using npm
-    npm run serve
+    npm run dev

     # Using Yarn
-    yarn run serve
+    yarn run dev
     ```

-    Now you should be able to see the demo/docs running at localhost:8080.
+    Now you should be able to see the demo/docs running at localhost:3000.